Best Pedestal Fan

 Though the Pelonis Silent Turbo doesn't offer the high rate of flow that many others do, it does have a wide range of lower speeds.
 With 12 distinct speeds, this quiet fan measured between 3.3 mph on its lowest setting to 10.5 mph on its highest.
 It has four different modes with intuitive speeds and functions to fit precise situations that likely occur on a daily basis in most homes.

-To score the overall noisiness of each model, we started off by taking decibel readings of each fan on all of their various speeds.
+To score each model's overall noisiness, we started off by taking decibel readings of each fan at all of their various speeds.
 We then qualified each fan's sound, including relative pitch, quality of noise, and respective annoyance levels.
 We noted if they had extra noises, like clicking, beeping, whirring, or vibrations.
 And because gunk getting stuck in your fan can affect its noisiness, we also inspected how easy they are to clean.

 When it comes to keeping these units clean, all of them have removable grills that can be rinsed or wiped, allowing easy access to the blades for keeping them dust-free.
 The Honeywell Double Blade and Black & Decker 16" make it even easier, with simple clasps that can be twisted to the side with your thumb for removal.
 The Comfort Zone and Lasko Cyclone grills can be popped on and off, as they utilize plastic tabs to stay in place.
 The rest of the fans have at least one screw holding the grill onto the head of the fan.
 The Vornado 683 has several screws but also includes directions on how to remove both the grill and the blade for more thorough cleaning.

 Pedestal fans have a reputation for being ungainly and large — but how ungainly and how large?
-We measured the dimensions of every fan, checked to see how much their heights are adjustable and considered their base size as well as the blade housing size.
+We measured the dimensions of every fan, checked to see how much their heights are adjustable, and considered their base size and the blade housing size.
 Of course, since larger fans are often more powerful, we considered other values of their sizes when calculating scores in this metric.
-Being able to tilt or oscillate a fan also makes a big difference on where it can live in your home, so we considered these abilities as well.
+Being able to tilt or oscillate a fan also makes a big difference in where it can live in your home, so we considered these abilities as well.

 Pedestal fans can be fan-tastic in your home, but their unique shapes can also make them more challenging to Tetris into your space.
-Pay attention not just to the size of the fan head, but also to the size and shape of the base.
+Pay attention not just to the fan head's size, but also to the size and shape of the base.
 Many have solid bases that can be difficult to squeeze into smaller spaces, but a few have legs that may more easily conform to your needs.

 Just looking at some pedestal fans can feel like they're on the verge of being knocked over.
 If your home includes excitable pets, clumsy children, or ungraceful adults, it's important to have a sturdy fan that's less likely to take a fall when bumped.
 We evaluated fans on their center of balance, weightiness, sturdiness, and other features that help to hold them in place, like rubber feet.
 Since many of these come with a tiny remote, we also considered extra features (like remote storage spots) as a bonus in this metric.